“I feel like I can’t eat anything.”

 The thing is, we hear from nutrition professionals all the time who don't even offer meal planning as a service because they think it's too time-consuming to be profitable.

 Without the right tools, tracking down recipes for clients with sensitivities is a huge challenge.
-Scouring multiple websites or cookbooks to find recipes that are free from their sensitivities and also meet nutrient needs takes hours.
+Scouring multiple websites or cookbooks to find recipes that are free from sensitivities and also meet their nutrient needs takes hours.
 Giving clients recipes from multiple sources with inconsistent formatting looks unprofessional.
-And worst case scenario, you risk losing a client's trust if a recipe doesn't turn out or taste good.
+And worst-case scenario, you risk losing a client's trust if a recipe doesn't turn out or taste good.

 Step 1: Finding "Free From" Recipes

 We've designed That Clean Life’s recipe filters specifically for nutrition professionals working with clients who have multiple sensitivities.
 Now, instead of searching Google or multiple websites, all recipes are in one place and can easily be filtered based on common sensitivities or specific ingredients that must be excluded.

 From the Recipes page, click Filters and apply all tags relevant to your client.
 For a full list of the tags that you can use to filter recipes, click here.